PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 The software includes a wide range of features, many of which may be difficult to implement during development.

-Therefore, the MoSCoW matrix method will be used to prioritize each feature and sub-feature based on their likelihood of being implemented.
+Therefore, the <sup><a href="#44">[44]</a></sup> MoSCoW matrix method will be used to prioritize each feature and sub-feature based on their likelihood of being implemented.

 - **MUST-HAVE**: These features are mandatory and non-negotiable needs for this project.

 - *SHOULD-HAVE*: These features are essential to the product, but they don't represent a vital part.

-- COULD-HAVE: These features aren't necessary to the core product and have a much smaller impact if left out, but they are considered as "nice-to-have".
+- COULD-HAVE: These features aren't necessary to the core product and have a much smaller impact if left out, but they are considered "nice to have".

 ### 4.1.
 User-Friendly Application